 Sometimes, talk therapy works best for people in combination with medication management.
-The dedicated team at Thriving Center of Psychology in Midtown and Soho, NYC, Los Angeles, CA, Minneapolis, MN, Portland, OR, Princeton, NJ, and Miami, FL provides comprehensive medication management in a welcoming environment.
+It’s important to get a full picture of your mental health, from a medical perspective.
+The dedicated team at Thriving Center of Psychology provides comprehensive medication management for patients in New York and California (more locations coming soon!).
 Learn more by booking an appointment online today or calling to speak with a team member.

 Medication Management Q & A